Sliced Wasserstein distance between probability measures on Hilbert spaces: Sliced Wasserstein Distance on

-\subsection{Surface Measure on Unit Sphere}
+\subsection{Surface measure on unit sphere}

-Our primary concern is a valid Borel measure on $S$.
-To be specific, we are looking for a Borel measure on $S$ that is strictly positive and finite.
-The topology on $S$ will be the relative topology induced by $X$, where the topology of $X$ is the metric topology.

-The set of finite and strictly positive Borel measure on $S$ is nonempty.
-One eligible path to find such a measure is that we first define a strictly positive probability measure $\gamma$ on $X$ and then take $\gamma_S$ to be the surface measure associated to $\gamma$.
 Surface measure of infinite dimensional spaces is a topic of its own interest.
-The existence of surface measure associated to a probability measure on whole space is a nontrivial task.
-Initially it is only defined for sufficiently regular surface using tools from Malliavin calculus \cite{bogachev_gaussian}; later the restrictions are reduced in \cite{daprato2016malliavin,daprato2014surface,Da_Prato_surface}.
+One eligible path to find a finite and strictly positive Borel measure defined on unit sphere $S$ is that we first define a strictly positive probability measure $\gamma$ on the whole space $X$ and then take $\gamma_S$ to be the surface measure associated to $\gamma$.
+The existence of such surface measure is a nontrivial task.
+Initially it is only defined for sufficiently regular surface using tools from Malliavin calculus~\cite{bogachev_gaussian}; later the restrictions are reduced in~\cite{daprato2016malliavin,daprato2014surface,Da_Prato_surface}.